JakeSteam/blog-history/_drafts/2000-01-01-million-dollar-homepage.md

 As expected, the neon colours are the most widely used, in addition to the greyscale black / white colours.

-Interestingly though, despite red, yellow, green being the top 3, looking at the image green pixels seem much more visible.
+Interestingly though, despite red, yellow, green being the top 3, looking at the site green pixels seem much more visible.
 This may be because green pixels tend to be part of larger advertisements, whilst yellow pixels are usually smaller adverts trying to be noticed.

+A full list of colours (and # of pixels) are available [as a JSON object](/assets/txt/colours.json).

 ## What is Million Dollar Homepage's legacy?